eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 ## EAT Profile {#sec-iana-eat-profile}

-* **Profile**: `urn:ietf:params:eat:profile:eca-v1`
+* **Profile:** Profile identifiers will be defined by concrete profile specifications.

-* **ECA Attestation Result Claims:** IANA is requested to establish a registry for ECA Attestation Result Claims as outlined in Section 9.2.
+* **ECA Attestation Result Claims:** IANA is requested to establish a registry for ECA Attestation Result Claims as outlined in [](#attestation-results).
 This registry defines the claims used within the signed CBOR object that constitutes an Attestation Result.

 ## Registries {#sec-iana-registries}

 ### ECA Error Codes Registry {#sec-iana-errors}

-This registry defines application-specific error codes that are used in addition to the base error codes defined in [I-D.sae-protocol].
+This registry defines application-specific error codes that are used in addition to the base error codes defined in [@I-D.ritz-sae].
 The Canonical Content string defined here MUST be used as the input to the HMAC-SHA256 function when generating an error signal, as specified by the SAE protocol.

 | Code | Canonical Content (UTF-8) | Gate | Description |
 | :-------------------- | :------------------------ | :--- | :--------------------------------------------------------------------------- |